 Holistic Nutrition for Reproductive Health

 Nutrition plays a vitally important role in optimal reproductive health.
-Along with being a Licensed Acupuncturist, Merritt Jones is a Certified Nutrition Consultant and enjoys leading her team and her patients in creating optimal nutrition plans to help patients thrive.
+Along with being a Doctor of Acupuncture and Integrative Medicine, Merritt Jones is also a Certified Nutrition Consultant and enjoys leading her team and her patients in creating optimal nutrition plans to help patients thrive.

 Each one of us has unique dietary needs and requirements, and part of our job as providers is to help our patients figure out what nutrition strategies will best fortify them with the unique nutrients their body needs to thrive.